 If you like my work, please consider supporting me.
 Your support will help me to make more models available for free. https://ko-fi.com/fritzpeppone.
-If you like to use my models commercially, pease join my Printables club to obtain a commercial license.
+If you like to use my models commercially, please obtain a commercial license by joining my club.
+The commercial license includes all of my models except those that are based on the intellectual property of others (e.g. the GTA V map lamps) or remixes (e.g. the Death Star or Phobos lamps).

 All Lamps have a size of ~ 205mm x 205mm x 195mm.
 They should print fine on most printers except for small printers such as the Prusa mini or Bambu A1 Mini.
 You will need around 300g of Filament (preferably PLA or PLA+) per lamp.